UoMMScRobotics/UOMDocumentationForLeoRover/Further_reading/Networking.md

 > [!TIP]
 > If you're trying to remote access a device using SSH and it fails or hangs.
 Checking SSH is enabled and that port 22 isn't blocked are key troubleshooting steps.
-> As you are troubleshooting you may find yourself using commands such as `ros2 doctor --report` and `ros2 doctor --network`.
+> As you are troubleshooting you may find yourself using commands such as `ros2 doctor --report`.

 Together, the IP address and port number form a socket, a unique endpoint for communication.
 For example: